yusefmosiah/choir-scales/docs/Whitepaper.md

     - **Cross-Thread Updates**: Responses are mirrored in the chat threads of all involved parties, ensuring synchronized communication.
     - **Iterative Editing**: Editors can revise their proposals based on feedback received in the Authors Chat until consensus is reached.
 - **Approval Process**:
-  - **Review Window**: Co-authors have a 7-day period to approve or reject the proposed edit.
+  - **Review Window**: Co-authors have a 7-day period to review the proposed edit.
-  - **Abstention Rule**: If co-authors neither approve nor reject within 7 days, their abstention is treated as an implicit approval.
+  - **Approval Mechanism**: A mix of abstentions and approvals with no rejections results in approval.
-  - **Unanimous Approval**: If all co-authors approve (or abstain), the edit is implemented, and the editor becomes a co-author.
+  - **Rejection Mechanism**: If there are only abstentions or if any co-author rejects, the edit is denied.
   - **Token Distribution on Approval**:
     - **Content Account**: Receives the staked tokens, increasing its token balance.
     - **Editor**: Gains co-authorship status and a share of the content's token balance.
-  - **Rejection and Token Distribution**:
+  - **Token Distribution on Denial**:
-    - **Single Rejection**: If any co-author rejects the edit, it is denied.
+    - **Rejecting Authors**: Staked tokens are distributed among rejecting authors.
-    - **Token Distribution on Denial**: Staked tokens are distributed among rejecting authors.
+    - **Abstention-only Case**: Tokens are returned to the editor.

 ### 5. Divestment and Token Extraction